gnattu/Pi-Bluetooth-Keyboard/README.md

 sudo /usr/lib/bluetooth/bluetoothd -P input
 ```

 The service file to start the bluetooth daemon is located at `/lib/systemd/system/bluetooth.service`, you can modify it directly, but your edition might be overwritten after system updates.
-I strongly recommend to utilizing systemd's service priority feature:
+I strongly recommend to utilize systemd's service priority feature:

 ```shell
 sudo cp /lib/systemd/system/bluetooth.service /etc/systemd/system/bluetooth.service